iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.8.2/report.md

 > Need to see my doctor but can't get in till ages when I call up, I get in quickly if I use the app but the update stuffed up the log in process and now I am stuck waiting.
 Already wrote a review and sent an email to developers but had no reply 🤨 I think if you start an important app like this you have the responsibility to make sure it works and not literally stuff peoples lives around like your doing to me.<br> :date: __2021-03-27 16:29:39__

 > You should know that this company had historically been caught selling your medical data.
 Google it with ABC News.<br> :date: __2021-03-25 02:53:51__

-> Wouldn't allow to book in advance<br> :date: __2021-03-24 22:22:30__

-> The current update renders this app useless.
-I keep receiving numerous verification codes.
-I am unable to book an appointment as I get a blank screen.
-If only I could undo the current update!!
-This needs to be fixed asap!!<br> :date: __2021-03-24 01:04:04__